tin6150/inet-dev-class/census/README.censusBlock.rst

 # each version below are independent of one another
 # they just need input ca-topo.svg, the result of part 3 above.
+# for block group level data, skippig to the last step "4e"
+# (consider delete the middle ones 4a-4d)

 # **4a** linear transform